Becoming a Mother was not my Choice: The Delayed Prosecution of an LGBTQ+ Rape Victim

 Uber Driver, Serial Rapist: Using Data Mining Software as a Law Enforcement Tool

 George Duarte, Jeff Richards

 On Valentine's Day in 2017, a Providence Police School Resource Officer was informed by a 15-year-old female student that she had been kidnapped and sexually assaulted by a man who claimed he was an Uber driver.
 Immediately, investigators faced scrutiny from those in law enforcement who felt the victim and suspect knew each other and that the claims of the victim were untrue.
-After beginning the case with little evidence of the suspect's identity, the cooperation of several local businesses led to crucial surveillance imagery which identified suspect Francis Scott, a 37-year-old male.
+After beginning the case with little evidence of the suspect's identity, the cooperation of several local businesses led to crucial surveillance imagery which identified the suspect.
 The investigators also used data mining software to conduct a forensic search of the suspect's cell phone.
-Although the use of such technology has been questioned by agencies such as the ACLU as being a violation to our privacy, the presenters will discuss how vital the use of such technology was in obtaining and identifying additional victims, some of which were drugged, raped, and filmed by Francis Scott.
+Although the use of such technology has been questioned by agencies such as the ACLU as being a violation to our privacy, the presenters will discuss how vital the use of such technology was in obtaining and identifying additional victims, some of which were drugged, raped, and filmed by the Uber driver.
 This case also gained a great deal of media attention on both a local and national level, which encouraged victims who saw the story to come forward.

 We Can Do Better: State of Texas v.
 Gabriel Rogers (Lunch Session)